-‘Beauty And The Beast’ Gay Character: 2017 Disney Film Has Theater Boycott Movie
+‘Beauty And The Beast’ Gay Character: Alabama Drive-In Boycotts 2017 Disney Film

 Beauty and the Beasts’ gay character has caused an Alabama theater to cancel showings of the film.
 Disney’s Beauty and the Beast 2017 debuts on March 17, but it won’t be shown at Henagar Drive-In Theatre.
-It had been widely reported that the first Disney gay character will be showcased in the film, with this particular theater creating some backlash based primarily on media reports.
+It had been widely reported that the first Disney gay character would be showcased in the film, with this particular theater creating some backlash based primarily on media reports.
 The decision to boycott the film has already created a lot of discussion on social media.

-The Henagar Drive-In took to its Facebook page to let potential customers know that they were taking a religious stance in refusing to show the latest Disney live-action film.
+The Henagar Drive-In took to its Facebook page to let potential customers know that they were taking a religious stance by refusing to show the latest Disney live-action film.
 This was despite previous advertisements from management stating that the movie would be premiering at the theater.
 That statement is revealed below.

 “It is with great sorrow that I have to tell our customers that we will not be showing Beauty and the Beast at the Henagar Drive-In when it comes out.
 When companies continually force their views on us we need to take a stand.
 We all make choices and I am making mine.
 For those that do not know Beauty and the Beast is “premiering” their first homosexual character.”

 It was presumably one of the owners that made this post, but they have not attached a name to the statements.
 An attempt has been made to contact the owner, but no response has been given yet.
-That attempt also includes a question of whether the owners have seen the Beuty and the Beast gay character yet, or if they were just going off media reports.
+That attempt also includes a question of whether the owners have seen the Beauty and the Beast gay character yet, or if they were just going from media reports.

 — Josh Gad (@joshgad) January 31, 2017